randomtruffles/Dominion_League/resources.md

 * **Trader**: Action - Reaction, $4 *(Dominion: Hinterlands)*<br>Trash a card from your hand.
 Gain a Silver per $1 it costs.<br>––––––––––––––––––––<br>When you gain a card, you may reveal this from your hand, to exchange the card for a Silver.
 * **Treasury**: Action, $5 *(Dominion: Seaside)*<br>**+1 Card**<br>**+1 Action**<br>**+$1**<br>At the end of your Buy phase this turn, if you didn't gain a Victory card in it, you may put this onto your deck.

-Additionally, two cards intentionally works differently online than what the card text says:
+Additionally, two cards intentionally work differently online than what their texts say:

 * **Black Market**: The Black Market deck is made up of exactly 60 unused Kingdom cards that do not have any setup.
 The Black Market deck will also not have card costing a Potion unless a card like that is in the Kingdom.
 When you play Black Market, the un-bought cards are put back in a random order, and the Black Market deck is shuffled once all the cards from it have been revealed once.
 * **Way of the Mouse**: Way of the Mouse will not set aside cards with setup or cards that when played via Way of the Mouse would be as useful or less useful than other Ways.